 The Dead Space system requirements won’t turn your gaming PC into a necromorph, but you’ll want to protect your graphics card from any frame rate frights.
 While you’ll be able to play the horror reboot using a Geforce GTX GPU, upgrading to something newer will help you achieve reccomended specs.

-According to Dead Space system requirements on Steam, you’re going to need one of the best gaming CPU options to board the USG Ishimura.
-Motive advises using something at least on par with the Intel Core i5 8600, but recommends using a rig equipped with either an AMD Ryzen 5 5600X or Core i5 11600K.
-That latter chip arrived on the scene last year, so procuring a newer processor may help bring the gory sci-fi shooter’s corpses to life.
+According to the Dead Space system requirements on Steam, you’re going to need one of the best gaming CPU options to board the USG Ishimura.
+Motive advises using something at least on par with the Intel Core i5 8600 or AMD Ryzen 5 2600X, with the recommended specs jumping up much higher to the Core i5 11600K and Ryzen 5 5600X.
+Those latter two chips are only a few years old, so procuring a newer processor may help bring the gory sci-fi shooter’s corpses to life.

 |OS||Windows 10 64-bit||Windows 10 64-bit|

 |Nvidia GeForce RTX 2070

 Dead Space minimum GPU requirements aren’t quite as ravenous, with Motive suggesting you won’t need the best graphics card to go on this spooky sci-fi romp.
 Both the ageing Nvidia GeForce GTX 1070 or AMD Radeon RX 5700 will provide enough horsepower, but we don’t know what kind of performance they’ll offer.